TheWoodenMan/100-days-of-code/log.md

 **Today's Progress**:

-1. Big anki drop, around 100 cards
+1. Big anki drop, around 100 cards 📇
-2. Spotted a few bugs in my portfolio (always test people!) and fixed them along with improving layout.
+2. Spotted a few bugs in my portfolio (always test people!) and fixed them along with improving layout. 🧯
-3. Listened in to a a live stream on twitter with Shawn Charles about tech recruiting, processess and the market in general
+3. Listened in to a a live stream on twitter with Shawn Charles about tech recruiting, processess and the market in general 🤝
-4. 100 Devs Class 21 - done
+4. 100 Devs Class 21 ✅
-5. Started FCC Sass
+5. FCC Sass 1/2 way 💁‍♂️
+6. Codewars 8th kyu 🎱

 **Thoughts**

 1. For revision, .sort() .filter() .map() <---- Delete/Repeat these
+2. Codewars 8th kyu is a little easy, i'm supposed to do one a day but might push through a bunch or move to 7th kyu

 **Link(s) to work**